DLR-RM/BlenderProc/docs/tutorials/loader.md

 ## Downloading assets

-BlenderProc offers download functionality for many datasets and freely available assets via the `blenderproc` CLI:
+If don't have any data yet, BlenderProc offers download functionality for many datasets and freely available assets via the `blenderproc` CLI:

 * `blendeproc download_blenderkit`: Downloads materials and models from blenderkit
 * `blendeproc download_haven`: Downloads HDRIs, Textures and Models from polyhaven.com.